mmc-group/deep-learning-thermal-conductivity-of-COFs/README.md

 This repository contains all the code necessary to reproduce the results presented in:

-Thakolkaran, P., Zheng, Y., Guo, Y., Vashisth, A., & Kumar, S. (2024, September 10).
-Deep learning reveals key predictors of thermal conductivity in covalent organic frameworks. arXiv.org. [https://arxiv.org/abs/2409.06457](https://arxiv.org/abs/2409.06457)
+Thakolkaran et al., **Deep learning reveals key predictors of thermal conductivity in covalent organic frameworks**, Digital Discovery (2025).

 ---